jyotipatidar/clickstream-analysis/README.md

 # clickstream-analysis
-This project has 2 modules 2 Log File Generation and 2) Clickstream analysis Log file Generator:
+This project has two modules 1) Log File Generation and 2) Clickstream analysis Log file Generator:
 This project is in Scala which will generate a log file for the day for various user-sessions for an e-commerce website.
 Generator will generate data for N days (provided as argument to the generator-tool)